Nasrulla10/AIML-Lab02/Readme.md

 ## Exercise 4:

+1. In this lab we will use OpenAI API to develop an application in python
-1. Create an account at https://www.deeplearning.ai
+2. Create an account at https://www.deeplearning.ai
-2. Register to the free course at https://learn.deeplearning.ai/courses/chatgpt-building-system
+3. Register to the free course at https://learn.deeplearning.ai/courses/chatgpt-building-system
-3. Select the second activity
+4. Select the second activity

 <img src="/resources/lab02.png" alt="Alt text" style="width: 60%;"/>